Part II: Functions and Objects#

 Functions and Abilities#

 Functions in Jac use familiar def syntax with mandatory type annotations.
-Jac also introduces "abilities" (can) for methods attached to objects, nodes, edges, and walkers.
+Jac also introduces "abilities" (can) for methods attached to nodes, edges, and walkers.
 Abilities can be triggered automatically based on context (like when a walker visits a node) rather than being called explicitly.

 1 Function Declaration#